Noroff-FEU-Assignments/cross-course-project-chrorvik/README.md

 ## Course Assignment for JavaScript 1 :construction_worker:

 - [ ] Ensure there is proper error handling (Unfortunately, I only managed to add some try catch blocks in apiClient and cart.js.
-Fortunately, I had already put something in storage.js.)
+Fortunately, I had already put some error handling in storage.js.)
 - [x] Looking through the website and assess where API calls need to be made to dynamically add content.
 - [x] Remove hardcoded products from the HTML
 - [x] Fetch the products from API and dynamically add them to the page with links to the product details page.
 Here I need to use ID as a query string.